-- 3. As stated in paragraph 1.11 of these Policies, the Bank reviews the procurement procedures, documents, bid evaluations, award recommendations, and the contract to ensure that the process is carried out in accordance with agreed procedures, as required in the Loan Contract.
+- 3. As stated in paragraph 1.13 of these Policies, the Bank reviews the procurement procedures, documents, bid evaluations, award recommendations, the Notification of Intention to Award, and the contract to ensure that the process is carried out in accordance with agreed procedures, as required in the Loan Contract.
 In the case of major contracts, the documents are reviewed by the Bank prior to their issue, as described in Appendix 1.
-Also, if, at any time in the procurement process (even after the award of contract), the Bank concludes that the agreed procedures were not followed in any material respect, the Bank may declare misprocurement, as described in paragraph 1.12.
+Also, if, at any time in the procurement process (even after the award of contract), the Bank concludes that the agreed procedures were not followed in any material respect, the Bank may declare misprocurement, as described in paragraph 1.14.
 However, if a Borrower has awarded a contract after obtaining the Bank's "no objection," the Bank will declare misprocurement only if the "no objection" was issued on the basis of incomplete, inaccurate, or misleading information furnished by the Borrower.
-Furthermore, if the Bank determines that Prohibited Practices were engaged in by representatives of the Borrower or of the bidder, the Bank may impose the applicable sanctions set forth in paragraph 1.14 of these Policies. - 4.
-The Bank has published Standard Bidding Documents (SBDs) for various types of procurement.
-As stated in paragraph 2.12 of these Policies, it is mandatory for the Borrower to use these documents, with minimum changes to address country- and project-specific issues.
-The pregualification and bidding documents are finalized and issued by the Borrower.
+Furthermore, if the Bank determines that Prohibited Practices were engaged in by representatives of the Borrower or of the bidder, the Bank may impose the applicable sanctions set forth in paragraph 1.16 of these Policies. - 4.
+The Bank has published Standard Bidding Documents (SBDs), RFB and RFP for various types of procurement.
+As stated in paragraph 2.19 of these Policies, it is mandatory for the Borrower to use these documents, with minimum changes to address country- and project-specific issues.
+The prequalification and bidding documents are finalized and issued by the Borrower.